Your auction website has tools that allow you to customize your website to the degree that you are comfortable.

-Web elements: dynamic elements can be added to a page.
-These include viewing an auction catalog, showcasing donors or selling tickets.
+Web Elements - dynamic elements can be added to a page.

-Web page: A page in a website that you can configure the content of.
+Web Page - a page in a website you can configure the content of.

-Template page: A special type of page that visitors don't see directly, but content is added to the template page by an auction coordinator/administrator and will be visible on website pages based on that template.
-This lets you define common styling, such as the background for pre-selected pages.
+Content is added to the template page by an auction coordinator/administrator and will be visible on website pages based on the template page.
+This lets you define common styling, such as the background, for pre-selected pages.

 Static and Dynamic Content

-Before starting, it's useful to understand the difference between static and dynamic content.
+Before you start editing, it's useful to understand the difference between static and dynamic content.

-Clicking the Content Editor icon gives you access to the content editor sidebar tools which you will use for Editing.
-This icon is only available to you in edit mode.
+Clicking the Content Editor (three cogs) icon gives you access to the Content Editor sidebar tools which you will use for Editing.
+This "three cogs" icon is only visible in edit mode.

-As you move the mouse over an element, an outline will appear with a link to the element's settings dialog in the top right.
+As you move the mouse over an element, an outline will appear with a link to the element's Settings dialog in the top-right of the outlined area.

-The elements you see will vary depending on the template you selected.
+The elements you see on your website may vary depending on the template you selected.